Glassons Responsible Sourcing Code of Conduct.

-Employers shall recognise the right of employees to freedom of association and collective bargaining.
+All suppliers shall recognize the right of employees to freedom of association and the right to collective bargaining.

-Supplier shall ensure that all personnel have the right to form, join and organise trade union(s) of their choice and to bargain collectively on their behalf with the supplier.
-The supplier shall not interfere in any way with the establishment, functioning or administration of workers' organisation(s) or collective bargaining.
+All suppliers shall ensure that their personnel have the right to form, join or organize a trade union(s) of their choice to bargain collectively on their behalf with the supplier.
+The supplier shall not interfere in any way with the establishment, functioning or administration of workers' organization(s) or collective bargaining.

 Compliance with all local laws, and general respect and awareness towards our actions and how this can affect our environment.

 All suppliers shall comply with local environmental law and take effective steps to prevent potential environmental incidents arising out of its activities.
 All suppliers shall minimize or eliminate, so far as is reasonably practicable, the causes of all environmental impacts based upon the prevailing environmental protection knowledge of the industry sector and of any specific impacts.
 Suppliers must maintain procedures for notifying local authorities in the event of an environmental accident resulting from the suppliers operations.

 1.10 RAW MATERIALS

 All raw materials used by suppliers must be ethically sourced and the standards outlined in this code of conduct must flow into all parts of their supply chain.

 Suppliers must not under any circumstances knowingly use cotton that is sourced from Uzbekistan or from any origin where child labour is known.

 1.11.
 SUB CONTRACTORS